 However, halfway into the second and final pool length, the people in the stands realized that there would be no great upset.
-Takaishi was running on an empty gas tank and he was no longer able to keep up with the American.
+Takaishi was running on an empty gas tank and was no longer able to keep up with the American.
 In the end, Weissmuller won in the same great style he liked to emphasize in his tales.
-His set a new Olympic record: 58.4.
-Stefan Baranyi also barely beat the exhausted Takaishi: 59.8 against 1:00.0.
+He set a new Olympic record: 58.4.
+Stefan Baranyi also barely beat the exhausted Takaishi: 59.8 versus 1:00.0.

-Katsuo Takaishi became the first Asian male swimmer to win an Olympic medal and he was passionate about cracking the code for swimming faster.
-Even if Amsterdam was the high point of his career as an active swimmer, his bronze medal was not to be his most important mark on the history of swimming.
+Katsuo Takaishi became the first Asian male swimmer to win an Olympic medal: a silver medal in the 4 × 200m freestyle relay and a bronze medal in the 100m freestyle.
+Even if Amsterdam was the high point of his career as an active swimmer, his medals were not to be his most important mark on the history of swimming.
+He was passionate about cracking the code of swimming faster.

 When Takaishi arrived at the next Olympics, he did so as the head coach of the Japanese team.
-And a lot had happened in those four years.
-The great Johnny Weissmuller didn’t participate, even though the Olympics were held in his new home town of Los Angeles.
-The King of Swimming had signed a Hollywood contract with Metro-Goldwyn-Mayer to shot Tarzan movies.
-This was a career that gave him plenty of opportunities to talk on the radio and in newspapers, where he could make unabashed statements such as: “My technique was perfect and my records will never be beaten.”
+A lot had happened in those four years.
+The great Johnny Weissmuller didn’t participate even though the 1932 Olympics were held in his new home town of Los Angeles.
+The King of Swimming had signed a Hollywood contract with Metro-Goldwyn-Mayer to star in Tarzan movies.
+His career gave him plenty of opportunities to talk on the radio and in newspapers, where he could make unabashed boasts such as, “My technique was perfect and my records will never be beaten.”

-As customary when hosting the Olympics, the Americans prepared for a massive show.
+As is customary when hosting the Olympics, the Americans prepared a massive show.
 And there were definitely grounds for optimism.
 The men had won two gold medals, one silver medal and two bronze medals in the five events of the 1928 Olympics.
 The United States had also won the relay race.
 So, just how successful would the Americans be this time, now that they didn’t have to take the long trip to Europe?

-The Olympics were held in Antwerp in 1920, in Paris in 1924 and in Amsterdam in 1928.
-With its four steam turbines, the Atlantic steamer Mauretania had a maximum speed of 24 knots and was able to take 2,165 passengers living in crowded quarters from New York to Southampton in just five days.
-However, the American Olympic team didn’t travel on the Mauretania in 1928, but had to settle with SS President Roosevelt with a maximum speed of 13 knots.
-This ship was considerably more modest in terms of comfort and would sixteen years later be used for landing young American soldiers on Utah Beach on D-Day.
-For the American Olympic swimming team, the journey meant ten days without being able to train in the water.
+During the previous three Olympic games held in Europe (Antwerp in 1920, Paris in 1924 and Amsterdam in 1928), the long trip to Europe meant the American Olympic swimming team had to go 10 days without training in the water.
 Instead, they had to make do with gymnastics and light jogging on the deck while listening to Weissmuller’s fantastic stories.

-The Olympic idea of gathering athletes from all around the world was threatened by a global shipping crisis.
+In 1932, the Atlantic steamer Mauretania with its four steam turbines and a maximum speed of 24 knots would have taken 2,165 passengers living in crowded quarters from New York to Southampton in just five days.
+However, back in 1928, the American Olympic team had to settle for the SS President Roosevelt with a maximum speed of 13 knots.
+This ship was considerably more modest in terms of comfort and would 16 years later be used for landing young American soldiers on Utah Beach on D-Day.

 Not only did the sinking of the Titanic in 1912 give both passengers, shipping companies and ship designers a lot to think about, in 1921 the United States Congress unanimously adopted a law limiting immigration from Europe.
-The number of immigrants to the promised land in the west exceeded 800,000 in 1920, whereas only 309,000 hopeful people crossing the Atlantic were allowed entry into the United States during the following two years.
+The number of immigrants to the promised land in the west exceeded 800,000 in 1920 whereas only 309,000 hopeful people crossing the Atlantic were allowed entry into the United States during the following two years.